How to Shrink Polyester: Can It Be Done?

 Can You Shrink Polyester-Cotton Blends?

-Yes — and this is where the situation becomes more nuanced.
 A polyester-cotton blend contains both fiber types, each responding differently to heat and moisture.
-The cotton component behaves like standard cotton and will shrink when exposed to hot water and tumbling.
-The polyester component anchors the structure and prevents the kind of uncontrolled shrinkage that affects 100% cotton garments.
+The cotton component behaves like standard cotton and will shrink when exposed to hot water and tumbling [2].
+The polyester component anchors the structure and prevents uncontrolled shrinkage.

 The shrinkage of a blend is proportional to the cotton content.
-Industry testing and laundry studies indicate the following approximate shrinkage behavior:
+Industry testing indicates the following approximate shrinkage behavior [3]:

 | Blend Composition | Expected Shrinkage (Hot Wash + Tumble Dry) | vs. 100% Cotton |